 Indian stars are active during the day (diurnal), especially mornings and afternoons.
 They do not hibernate and stay active year round, unless it’s very hot and dry or very cold.
 During rainy seasons, their activity increases.

 Indian Star tortoises are calm, peaceful, and fairly shy tortoises.
 They can be very sensitive to stress.
 Over time they become more outgoing and learn to recognize their keepers.
 They are not aggressive and do well in small groups of their own kind.

 The star patterned carapace is not only beautiful, but also provides excellent camouflage among vegetation.
 It's very difficult to find star tortoises in grassy areas.
 When I'm looking for mine, it can take a long time to locate them!

-Indian star tortoises have a reputation of being somewhat difficult to keep in captivity.
-This especially applies to wild caught, illegal specimens.
+Indian star tortoises have had a reputation of being somewhat difficult to keep in captivity.
+In the past, this especially applied to wild caught, illegal specimens.
 They may have already been sick when collected, or may have became sick during transportation due to stress, cold conditions, and exposure to other tortoises and reptiles.
 In addition, most wild tortoises carry heavy loads of parasites.